(This post may contain affiliate links. Please read our disclosure policy for more information.)

 5. Organize your cooler by meal

-Take the time to group foods by meal, even bagging the ingredients separately in zip top freezer bags.
-When prepping for a meal, just grab the bag and you’re ready to go without digging through the cooler for that ingredient that slipped to the bottom.
+Take the time to group foods by meal, even bagging the ingredients separately in zip-top freezer bags.
+When prepping for a meal, grab the bag of ingredients, and you’re ready to start cooking.
+There is no need to dig through the cooler for that ingredient that slipped to the bottom!

 6. Prechill the cooler

 We were thrilled by how well this one works.
-The day before packing up the cooler, fill to the top with ice cubes or blocks of ice.
+The day before you begin packing up your car for camping or other adventure, fill your cooler to the top with ice cubes or blocks of ice.
 Let the ice chill the cooler.

 After about 24 hrs of chilling, empty the cooler, then add new ice and the food/drinks.
 You’ll be surprised at how well this works to keep food cold while camping!